Estonia Tours & Trips

 What is the standard of accommodation on your Estonia tours?

 Our Estonia tours make use of good quality, centrally-located 4-star hotels.
-On the tour page for each of our trips, you can find some information about the hotels we typically use on each trip.
-Please bear in mind that we reserve the right to use different hotels of the same standard if the need arises.
+On the tour page for each of our Estonia trips, you can find some information about the hotels we typically use.
+Please bear in mind that we reserve the right to use different hotels of the same standard on your Estonia package if the need arises.

 When is the best time to visit Estonia?